 - What do successful conversations within the Fox Hills community and with the City look like?

 - What does being connected look like to you?

 - What would you like to see for Fox Hills?

 The City of Culver City has been selected by the University of Arizona’s National Institute for Civil Discourse (NICD) as one of five “deep dive” cities nationally to participate in its “Revive Civility Cities” program.
 Revive Civility Cities is a nonpartisan program where the NICD works with and encourages communities to restore values of civility and respect for each other.
 NICD will work with Culver City during the remainder of 2018 to help bring the City civil discourse strategies around the issue of growth and development in the Fox Hills neighborhood.

-Activities will include stakeholder interviews by the NICD, a declaration by the City Council of Revive Civility Month, and a series of community visioning meetings.
+Activities have included stakeholder interviews by the NICD, a declaration by the City Council of Revive Civility Month, and a series of community visioning meetings (see below for meeting dates).
 NICD will synthesize the input heard at the community visioning meetings and, based on that input, create a community vision and action plan.
 The community vision and action plan will be presented to the community for final input, and ultimately be presented to the City Council.

 About the National Institute for Civil Discourse